 Many balance transfer credit cards a low or 0% introductory interest rate for balance transfers.
 The introductory interest rate will reduce or eliminate monthly finance charges on your balance transfer for a certain period of time.
 The absence of a finance charge makes it easier for you to pay off the credit card balance.
 A 0% interest rate is ideal, but a low-interest rate - like 2.99% - is good too.

-By law, promotional interest rates must last at least six months, but some credit cards offer introductory rates up to 18, or even 21 months.
+Federal law requires promotional interest rates to last at least six months, but many credit cards offer introductory rates up to 18, or even 21 months.
 The longer the introductory period the better because it gives you more time to pay off your balance with no interest.

 The Regular Balance Transfer APR

 Once the introductory period expires, you'll be paying interest at the regular balance transfer rate (which is sometimes the same as the purchase rate).
 You don't want to end up paying a high-interest rate after the promotional period ends, especially if the promotional period isn't long enough for you to pay off the full balance transfer.

 Transfer Credit Card's Purchases APR

 Many credit cards offer the same introductory rate for your purchases and balance transfers, which makes the offer even more attractive.
 However, an introductory purchase rate might work against you.
 If you're racking up charges on the card because there's a promotional rate, you're working against any efforts toward paying off the balance transfer.

 The Balance Transfer Fee